appcelerator-developer-relations/forcemodule/documentation/index.md

 Completely describes the individual metadata at all levels for the specified object.
 For example, this can be used to retrieve the fields, URLs, and child relationships for the Account object.

 ### ForceOAuth.create() (method)
-Creates new records or updates existing records (upserts records) based on the value of a specified external ID field.
+Creates new records.

 ### ForceOAuth.retrieve() (method)
+Retrieves records based on values of the record.

 ### ForceOAuth.update() (method)
+Updates existing records (upserts records) based on the value of a specified external ID field.

 ### ForceOAuth.del() (method)
+Deletes records.

 ### ForceOAuth.query() (method)
+Execute a SOQL query that returns all the results in a single response, or if needed, returns part of the results and an identifier used to retrieve the remaining results.

 ### ForceOAuth.search() (method)
+Execute the specified SOSL search.
+The search string, in this example {test}, must be URL-encoded.

 ### ForceOAuth.recordFeed() (method)
+The feed of the specified record, which could be a group, person, object or file.

 ### ForceOAuth.newsFeed() (method)
+The news feed of the current user.
+Includes feed items from all groups the current user either owns or is a member of, as well as all files, records, and all users the current user follows.
+You can also use this resource to add feed-items.

 ### ForceOAuth.profileFeed() (method)
+Feed of all actions by the current, logged-in user on all records that can be tracked in a feed.
+This is different than the news feed, which returns everything in a user's feed, including posts, status updates, group updates, and record updates.
+Also used to add feed items.

 ## Author